Probiotics are the “good bacteria”.

 - They can help reduce anxiety and depression.
 Dr. Gershon refers to the gut as our “second brain”.

 - Probiotics have been proven to destroy harmful bacteria (Helicobacter pylori ) which cause ulcers.
 They can also reduce the symptoms of irritable bowel syndrome, or IBS.

 - They can lower cholesterol, which could help prevent cardiovascular disease (2).

 - Probiotics can also lower the number of cancer-causing enzymes.

 Because of these benefits you might like to consider taking a high-quality probiotic daily.

 Take them in the morning an hour before breakfast, on an empty stomach.
 Or you can take them two hours after eating dinner.

 Also, you can learn more about probiotics here: What Are Probiotics And Where Can I Find Them?

-Please share your experience with probiotics below in the comments section.
+Please share below in the comment section.
 I love hearing from you!

 You might like to watch this video about things to consider when choosing a probiotic supplement.